 - Pain and suffering

 If you have been involved in an accident, you should file your claim with your insurance company to receive PIP benefits.
 However, you have the right to have an attorney assist you with filing your PIP and personal injury claim.
-Contact the Daytona auto accident attorneys at Vasilaros & Wagner today for a free consultation by calling (386) 777-7777 or by completing an online contact form .
+Contact the Daytona Beach Lawyers at Vasilaros Wagner today for a free consultation by calling (386) 777-7777 or by completing an online contact form .